WHY I Serve

 Next, Georgia should join the majority of other states in creating a state-based individual health marketplace that helps families and small businesses access affordable health and dental insurance, just like MassHealth in Massachusetts, Kynect in Kentucky and Covered California.

 I support keeping public money in public schools, including a limited number of public charter schools, which are approved by the county and subject to quality control by the state.
-I am opposed to diverting public money into private or religious schools, especially as the latter may violate the First Amendment.
-Furthermore, advocates of private and religious schools should reject taxpayer money being reallocated to their schools, as that would subject them to increased government regulation.
+I am opposed to diverting public money into private or religious schools, especially as the latter may violate the First Amendment, but also to preserve those institutions’ autonomy.

-While the term "school choice" elicits passions and fury on both sides of the debate, there is an example of school choice in House District 95 I believe we can all emphatically support.
-In 2018, our community will celebrate the opening of the Paul Duke STEM school, which will allow students to choose between attending a more traditional campus like Norcross High School or a more technology-centered curriculum offered by the STEM school.
-This type of school choice doesn’t take money away from public education but does introduce diversity into the public education system.
+While the term "school choice" elicits strong passions and opinions, there is an example of school choice in House District 95 I believe we can all emphatically support.
+In 2018 our community will celebrate the opening of the Paul Duke STEM school, which will allow students to choose between attending a more traditional campus like Norcross High School or a more technology-centered curriculum offered by the STEM school.
+This type of school choice doesn’t take money away from public education but does introduce options into the public education system.
 I'd like to see more of that type of school choice, including more computer-based and distance-learning programs to accommodate students with different learning styles and language abilities.
 We also need to reinstate and fully fund the talented and gifted programs.